Poland Withholding Tax on Service Invoices: AP Compliance Guide

 Poland imposes withholding tax at 20% on payments to non-residents for intangible services, including consulting, management, advisory, advertising, and accounting services.
 The legal basis sits in the Polish CIT Act (Ustawa o CIT), which treats the Polish payer as the remitter, meaning your company bears full responsibility for correctly withholding and remitting WHT to the tax authorities.
 Get it wrong, and the liability falls on you, not the foreign supplier.

-Most guidance on Poland withholding tax on service invoices is written for tax advisors and legal departments.
+Most Polish WHT guidance is written for tax advisors and legal departments.
 AP professionals and financial controllers need something different: a clear framework for identifying which invoices trigger WHT, what data points to extract from each foreign service invoice, what documentation to collect before releasing payment, and how to monitor cumulative payment totals against the PLN 2 million threshold at the transaction level.
-The sections below walk through each step, from invoice classification through to filing deadlines.

 Which Payments to Non-Residents Trigger Polish Withholding Tax